fbpx

 Everyone should be able to work without the fear of being sexually harassed.
 Taking the required steps is bound to reduce the number of such incidents with the added benefit of improving workplace culture and helping employees to flourish and fulfil their potential for everyone’s benefit.

-By working with Craven, you’ll not only be complying with the Worker Protection (Amendment of Equality Act 2010) Act 2023, but also fostering a safer, more respectful working environment for your employees.
-We can help protect your organization from potential claims while promoting a proactive stance on harassment prevention.
+Partnering with Craven ensures your organisation complies with the Worker Protection (Amendment of Equality Act 2010) Act 2023—while actively fostering a safer, more respectful working environment for your team.

 Let us guide you in the right direction for your Health & Safety, HR and training needs.